 "That was the logic that underpinned TPP, and it’s clear the government wants to find a way to get a better trade relationship with the US, and to keep the US engaged in the region. "

-Professor Alex Tan suggests China is likely to be rather annoyed at that prospect.
+Tan suggested China is likely to be rather annoyed at that prospect.

-“Of course, but what can they do..?” he said.
-“China’s hard edge diplomacy in response to the pandemic does not help at all, and Beijing definitely needs to clean up its image as it has used the pandemic as a cover to bully Vietnam and the Philippines in the South China Seas in the last few weeks, and they’ve also been sending naval forces into waters around Taiwan.” he said.
+“Of course, but what can they do?” he said, “China’s hard-edge diplomacy in response to the pandemic does not help at all and Beijing definitely needs to clean up its image as it has used the pandemic as a cover to bully Vietnam and the Philippines in the South China Seas in the last few weeks, and they’ve also been sending naval forces into waters around Taiwan.”

 “China will do whatever it takes to split the unity of any group, by picking on the weaker links.”

 “Already, China is pushing back hard on Australia’s call for an investigation into the pandemic outbreak by retaliating on the beef and grain exports, and that issue may end up at the WTO.
 It’s possible China will do the same to NZ, as we are even weaker than Australia.”

 “They will push back, but the effectiveness of the push-back will depend on whether countries are united,” he said.